JamesGJ5-Learning-To-Code/todo-list/README.md

 - Stores TODOs
 - Properties:
-- i) DONE todoList (a list of references to todoItem objects in this project) -- LATER, consider using a heap for efficient list reordering when adding etc.
+- i) DONE todoList (a list of references to todoItem objects in this project) -- LATER, consider using a binary search for efficiently adding to the list.
 -- References to todoItem objects with higher priorities come earlier in the list
 - ii) DONE nextObjectId
 - iii) DONE title